GrabbenD/ostree-utility/README.md

 - Read-only system files.
 - Restore points.
 - Automatic deployment, installation & configuration.
-- Using only required components like kernel/firmware/driver, microcode and GGC.
+- Using only required components like kernel/firmware/driver, microcode and GGC in the base.
 - Doing the rest in temporary namespaces like Podman.

 ### Goal